Technology

 flutter packages run build_runner build --delete-conflicting-outputs

-This will generate the following files in the same directory
+This will generate the following files in the same directory:

 This file contains the core files generated by the annotation.